goschtl/zope/keas.pbstate/trunk/src/keas/pbstate/README.txt

 Classes using the ProtobufState metaclass support references to arbitrary objects through the use of the 'protobuf_refs' attribute.

+Our Contact class has a 'guardians' attribute that contains a list of references.
+The ProtobufState metaclass treats any message or sub-message with a _p_refid field as a reference.

 Add a guardian to c2, but don't say who the guardian is yet.
-Note that the .proto file defines the guardians list as a list of messages that have a _p_refid attribute.

     >>> guardian_ref = c2.guardians.add()